lamchicuong0604/CNJava_Lab9_10/README.md

 7. The project should now be running on `http://localhost:8080/login`.
 You can access the web application by visiting this URL in your web browser.

-## Usage

-Once you have the project up and running, you can use the web application to perform CRUD operations on the products in your MySQL database.

-1. To create a new product, click the "New Product" button on the homepage and fill out the form.
-2. To view all products, click the "All Products" button on the homepage.
-3. To update a product, click the "Edit" button next to the product you want to update and fill out the form.
-4. To delete a product, click the "Delete" button next to the product you want to delete.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.